Domiii/project-empire/README.md

 Feature: Promises (Advanced)
 * Can make a promise as a group
 * Can make a promise toward a group

+### Feature: Project Control
+* add iterations for repeatable nodes (when? where? what about delete?)
+  * custom StageButtons for "sprint -> meeting" node: let reviewer/GM determine current status
+  * add "Project is done" + "Project needs more work" + "Project has been cancelled" buttons
+* fix `ProjectProgressBar` layout (when width > container width)
+* when user triggers change in activeStagePath and route matches that stagePath → redirect to new active stage?
+* enable/disable forms + form buttons under given conditions
+* add 完成 buttons to forms to update contributor status
+  * disable 完成 buttons when form is not valid yet
+* add row below ProjectProgressBar with one ProjectContributorStatus per contributor
+* fix form reset problem, use `onChange` to:
+  * store React state to store changed version
+  * auto-save form content (e.g. Google Docs auto-saves after a change has occured and then no change has occured for 3s)
+* form frontend: disabled forms
+* form frontend: GM can overview all form results
+* StageContentView:
+  * What to show in stages where there is no forms or where the form is not the main point?
+  * How to aggregate all relevant (previously composed) data in the current stage?
+* Prepare all form files + forms
+* forms: always add meta choices: "don't make sense" 不合理, "don't care" 不管, "don't understand" 不懂, "not now" 再說
+* forms: always add an "other/comment" 註解 option
+* handle project archiving properly
+* allow project team editing to add "any user" (not just users w/o project)
+* feature: Admin can change own user for debugging (through FirebaseAuthDataProvider)
+* When ProgressStatusBar is too long, slide to proper position

 ### More Features